To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 Federal Work Study allows you to participate actively in meeting the cost of your education while gaining valuable work experience.
 You receive your work study money directly; it is not applied to your bill.
 Work study earnings are paid every two weeks and are adjusted for federal taxes.
 It is the student’s responsibility to find a job on campus.
 See the Student Employment website for more information.

-Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and PSU Grants make up need-based gift aid.
+Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and University Grants make up need-based gift aid.
 Federal and state grants are based on current year funding from state and federal governments and are subject to change.
-If any awards change due to funding availability, PSU will notify you after we receive official notification from the appropriate agency(ies).
+If any aid change due to funding availability, PSU will notify you after we receive official notification from the appropriate agency(ies).

-State Grants will be finalized once we receive an award roster from the appropriate state agency.
-However, if you receive an award notification from your state agency, please send us a copy of the award notification.
-Initial state grant awards are usually estimated based upon information received from your state agency or based upon last years award policy.
-If changes in state grant awards are necessary, it may result in an adjustment to your University Grant award (plus or minus).
+State Grants will be finalized once we receive an official roster from the appropriate state agency.
+However, if you receive a notification from your state agency, please send us a copy of the notification.
+Initial state grants are usually estimated based upon information received from your state agency or based upon last years policy.
+If changes in state grant are necessary, it may result in an adjustment to your University Grant (plus or minus).

 Federal PELL Grant Recalculation Policy

-- Federal PELL Grant award amounts will be based upon your enrollment status 30 days into the semester.
-At that time, if the number of credits you are enrolled in is different from the enrollment your original award was based upon, your Federal PELL Grant will be adjusted.
+- Federal PELL Grant amounts will be based upon your enrollment status 30 days into the semester.
+At that time, if the number of credits you are enrolled in is different from the enrollment your original financial aid was based upon, your Federal PELL Grant will be adjusted.
 No further adjustments to your Federal PELL Grant will be made after that point.

-- Federal PELL Grants initially awarded 31 or more days into the semester will be based upon the enrollment at the time the award is determined.
+- Federal PELL Grants initially offered 31 or more days into the semester will be based upon the enrollment at the time your financial aid is determined.
 No further adjustments to your Federal PELL Grant will be made after that point.

 - Before Federal Pell Grants are able to disburse, PSU may need to receive an updated FAFSA transaction with all changes recorded and accepted.

-Changes to residency (ie non-resident to New Hampshire resident) or to part-time or full-time status may result in adjustments to the student’s financial aid award.
-Financial aid awards are based upon a student’s cost of attendance, and if that decreases, the financial aid award may also decrease.
-This includes, but is not limited to, adjustments to merit awards.
+Changes to residency (ie non-resident to New Hampshire resident) or to part-time or full-time status may result in adjustments to the student’s financial aid.
+Financial aid is based upon a student’s cost of attendance, and if that decreases, the financial aid offer may also decrease.
+This includes, but is not limited to, adjustments to merit scholarships.

-Please be advised that outside scholarships may or may not affect your current financial aid award.
+Please be advised that outside scholarships may or may not affect your current financial aid.
 PSU’s policy for treatment of outside scholarships is that they will first be used to meet “unmet” need, then any adjustments will be made in the following order:

 1. adjustment to Federal Work-Study eligibility,